textpotential/bibliarchic/scraps_chapt3.md

 ### the Christian book ###
 Begin here with the image of the mosaics of the gospel writers in Ravenna, with a basket of rolls And a codex on the desk.
 The New Testament writings were not simply a theological translation of Jewish writings, they were also a material media translation of the notion of scripture from roll to codex.

+I provide this long introduction to affordance theory as a way toward imagining the proximity of the face in Levinas as an interface which affords anarchy.
+First, we need to consider the possibility of proximity as interface, a zone of encounter that provokes probabilistic production.
+I wonder if I should go back to introducing affordances here as a way to look at the relationship of user with interface, a relationship which also constitutes the process of interface.